yiisoft/yii2/docs/guide/structure-controllers.md

 ## Actions <span id="actions"></span>

-Controllers are composed by *actions* which are the most basic units that end users can address and request for execution.
+Controllers are composed of *actions* which are the most basic units that end users can address and request for execution.
 A controller can have one or multiple actions.

 The following example shows a `post` controller with two actions: `view` and `create`: